PaulTreanor/time-tamer/README.md

 # Time tamer
-An enjobale time tracking app to help you manage your work day a little better.
+An enjoyable time tracking app to help you manage your work day.

 # Details